CaliStyle/trailpack-proxy-cart/templates/product_upload.md

 ## Variant Images
 Put the URL for your variant image.
 Proxy-Cart will download the images during the import and re-upload them into your data store.

+## Variant Images Alt Text
+The text that describes the images separated by a pipe character e.g. `|`.
+Useful if images cannot be displayed or a screenreader passes over an image—the text replaces this element.

 ## Variant Tax Code (can be left blank)
 ### _Note_
 This column only applies if you are using a tax service generic.